 The Ramparts

-The Ramparts are that all male a cappella choir you’ve probably seen somewhere on YouTube, TV, or on the streets of Dublin!
-Packed full of personality, they are a versatile group of performers known for their diverse repertoire of trad Irish favourites, pop music classics and face-melting barbershop numbers.
+The Ramparts are an all-male a cappella choir you’ve likely seen on YouTube, TV, or even on the streets of Dublin!
+Packed full of personality, they are a versatile group of performers known for their diverse repertoire—from traditional Irish favourites to pop classics and electrifying barbershop harmonies.

-These lads know how to keep an audience entertained with their big sound and even bigger personalities.
-Whether on stage, on the street, on the bus, or in the pub – The Ramparts always guarantee their audiences a unique and memorable show.
+These lads know how to captivate an audience with their powerful sound and even bigger personalities.
+Whether on stage, on the street, or in the pub, The Ramparts always deliver a unique and unforgettable show.

 Date: